 “I possessed a Bufo Alvarius toad around 2001, and the toad getting PTSD is a very real thing.
 I only milked it a couple times, and shortly after he got depressed, stopped eating all together, and later died.
 At the time, I thought I was taking good care of him and didn’t think I was doing harm.
 However, being ill informed is a bad excuse.
 I’ve never felt right about the toad after his passing , I was a young fool operating on desire and ego.
 Rest In Peace Thor, sorry I was stupid”.

 As the discovery of ethnopharmacological plants expands, we learn of more plants that contain DMT, which could be a less harmful alternative than milking the Bufo Alvarius toad.
-One plant in particular is Phalaris Arundinacea, also known as Reed Canary Grass.
+For example, mushroom spores have been the subject of research for their psychoactive and entheogenic potential.
+And, one plant in particular is Phalaris Arundinacea, also known as Reed Canary Grass.

 According to independent research site, Erowid.com, “Phalaris aquatica, arundinacea, and canariensis are species of waist-high, blue-green, perennial grasses which contain DMT” (7).